letsencrypt/boulder/test/certs/README.md

 The "webpki" PKI emulates our publicly-trusted hierarchy.
 It consists of RSA and ECDSA roots, several intermediates and cross-signed intermediates, and CRLs.
-These certificates and their keys are generated using the `ceremony`.
+These certificates and their keys are generated using the `ceremony` tool.
 The private keys are stored in SoftHSM in the `.softhsm-tokens` subdirectory.

 This PKI is loaded by the CA, RA, and other components.
 It is used as the